How Long Will My Sleepy Yo-yo Sleep?

 The yo-yo might seem like magic, but it is just physics at work.
 There are three parts to the basic yo-yo: the two disks and the axle that joins them.
 When the string is wound around the axle and the yo-yo is sitting in the yo-yoist's hand, it has two kinds of potential energy.
 Potential energy is the energy stored in an object.
 For example, if you hold a ball straight out in front of you, ready to drop it, it now has potential energy.
 The first kind of potential energy in the yo-yo is the potential to fall to the ground.
 Since the string is wound around the axle, the second kind of potential energy is the potential to spin.
 When the yo-yo is thrown, the potential energy is converted into kinetic energy.
 Kinetic energy is the energy of motion.
 In the example of the ball held in front of you, once you let go of the ball and it is moving through the air, it has kinetic energy.
 The potential energy in the ball changes to kinetic energy as soon as you let go of it.
 As the yo-yo falls, the string unwinds and the yo-yo spins.
 The yo-yo is building angular momentum.
 As the string unwinds, it generates torque on the axle and this torque is responsible for the yo-yo's angular momentum.
 When the yo-yo reaches the end of the string, it can fall no farther, but it can keep spinning because its angular momentum remains constant.
 It is in this state that the yo-yo can "sleep."
 When a yo-yo sleeps, it continues to spin at the end of its string.
 This is an example of gyroscopic stability, which is the resistance of a spinning object to a change in its axis of rotation.
 Instead of just leaning over and stopping, the yo-yo continues to spin and looks as if it is floating.
 Eventually, friction stops the yo-yo from sleeping.
 If there were no friction, the yo-yo would continue to spin indefinitely.
 If you want to stop the "sleep the yo-yo" trick, just give the yo-yo a small tug.
 The string should catch the axle and the yo-yo should rewind.
-Click on the DragonflyTV link to watch John, Kevin, and Minna investigate the physics of the yo-yo.
+Click on the DragonflyTV link in the Bibliography to watch John, Kevin, and Minna investigate the physics of the yo-yo.

 Now it's your turn.
 See if you can confirm what John, Kevin, and Minna found out about how the length of the string affects a yo-yo's sleeping time.
 Let's hope that your sleepy yo-yo gets enough rest!